GMouYes/MaliciousBotDetection/README.md

 # MaliciousBotDetection
 Code for paper

-"Malicious Bot Detection in Online Social Networks: Arming Handcrafted Features with Deep Learning""
+Mou G., Lee K. (2020) Malicious Bot Detection in Online Social Networks: Arming Handcrafted Features with Deep Learning.
+In: Aref S. et al. (eds) Social Informatics.
+SocInfo 2020.
+Lecture Notes in Computer Science, vol 12467.
+Springer, Cham. https://doi.org/10.1007/978-3-030-60975-7_17

-Accepted SocInfo 2020

-Will update reference format as well as more details.

 ## File description
 We have 2 folders, Code for the whole model we proposed in the paper, Data for sample data from the original full dataset.